LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 The example utilizes some best practices[^1] for using Tellor by implementing a dispute time buffer and a data staleness check.
 In addition, it also seeks to mitigate back-in-time dispute attacks by caching the most recent value and timestamp.

-[^1]: Based on  examples in [Tellors best practices repository](https://github.com/tellor-io/best-practices-user/tree/main)
+[^1]: Based on examples in [Tellor's best practices repository](https://github.com/tellor-io/best-practices-user/tree/main)

 :::tip
 For a general overview of best practices using Tellor, go to the [User checklists](https://docs.tellor.io/tellor/getting-data/user-checklists) in the Tellor docs.